ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## NSX load balancers
 {: #openshift-runbook-runbook-nsxedge-loadbalancers}

-Within the OpenShift environment, two load balancers are required, one for accessing the control-plane nodes and the other for accessing the compute nodes.
+Within the {{site.data.keyword.redhat_openshift_notm}} environment, two load balancers are required, one for accessing the control-plane nodes and the other for accessing the compute nodes.
 The NSX Edge is enabled to use load balancing and is configured with application profiles that use a certificate for inbound connection from the source.
-The NSX Edge is also configured with load-balancing pools to point to the OpenShift control-plane nodes and the OpenShift compute nodes.
+The NSX Edge is also configured with load-balancing pools to point to the {{site.data.keyword.redhat_openshift_notm}} control-plane nodes and the {{site.data.keyword.redhat_openshift_notm}} compute nodes.
 Additionally, a virtual server is created with a virtual IP address (VIP) on the private interface with rules that connect the pools with the VIP.

 ### Application profile
 {: #openshift-runbook-runbook-nsxedge-loadbalancers-profile}